A digital library for rare works and forgotten authors of Silver Age Spain

 We mainly have researchers of this particular era as users but also students at school and universities and the general public.

 Oh yes!
-Many forgotten authors have been promoted thanks to the Mnemosyne database.
+Many forgotten authors have been promoted thanks to the Mnemosine database.
 The most important are women writers: Elena Fortún, Carmen de Burgos, Rosario Acuña, Aurora de Albornoz, Ángeles Vicente, Concepticón Arenal, Federica Montseny, Julia Asensi … just to mention a few.
 This lead us to organize the international congress “La mujer moderna, 1900-1939” which was received with great success by the public and the media.

 Bohemia Sawa with his editorial staff in the office of the newspaper "La vida literaria"